SenpaiHunters/SpotOn/README.md

 SpotOn is an overhaul of the Spotify Web Player that adds various features and improvements to enhance the user experience.

 ---
+# SpotOn is now on the Chrome Web Store!!!
+Check it out [here](https://chrome.google.com/webstore/detail/spoton/hnbcgkmojpjmncmplcnefjnmcbckadff?hl=en&authuser=0), with the extension you don't need to worry about unpacking the extension, looking for updates, everything is done by itself!
+Do note: IF you use the Chrome Extension via the web store updates MAY be 1/3 days later than on this Repo!
+This is because it needs to be confirmed and all that fun stuff!

+---
 # V2 IS OUT!!!
 Read the release notes in Releases!